-Listen Lisse is a singer/songwriter, one woman band.
-Born in New Zealand I am now living in London.
+Listen Lisse is a songwriter/one woman band.
+I was born in New Zealand and now live in London.

 What kind of music is it?

 Apocalyptic Art Rock., a fusion of the types of music which I relate to.
 I like to take the best things out of the different genres and experiment a bit.
 I love the attitude in punk music but also the mystery in folk music and the beats of rock music and 80's rock/pop.

 I like story telling in music, to be able to tell it how it is but to also create new stories based on real or fictional people.
 I write a lot of songs and record the best songs when they feel ready.
 It can take me a few hours to write a song or it can take a few months depending on when the song feels right.

 I recorded my latest album Sunset Over Cairo onto tape at the Cowshed Studios.
 I wanted the album to have a live quality and to keep it sounding fresh.
 Recording at the Cowshed Studios was a blast as it is one of the last remaining analogue studios in the country with a great relaxed atmosphere.
 Other artist who recorded there include: Queen Adreena, The Cesarians, Marcella Detriot, Pixie Lott and more.